Beef cheek is known for the perfect slow-cooking, this unique beef cut can be an unbelievably melt-in-your-mouth, rich, and tender stewed dish.

 Soak the meat for 1-2 hours to remove blood from unique beef cuts.

-Don’t trim tendons and muscle fibers too much.
+When you remove fatty parts and blood vessels from the cheek meat, don’t trim tendons and muscle fibers too much.

 Tendon and muscle fibers will be also a great part to eat in this recipe.